Updated May 9, 2021

 One last tip before we hand you the reins.
 At some point while creating paths and shapes, you will likely need to add or remove anchor points from your path.
 This is accomplished by left clicking any anchor point with the Delete Anchor Point Tool or the Add Anchor Point Tool selected.
 These can be found behind the Pen Tool itself in the Adobe Illustrator toolbar.
 To access them, just click and hold the Pen Tool icon until the dropdown menu appears.
 It will look something like this:

 We’ve shown you the ropes, now it’s time to get your hands dirty.
-One of the best ways to improve your Pen Tool skills is to run a quick Google search with the terms ‘Pen Tool Exercises’.
+One of the best ways to improve your Illustrator Pen Tool skills is to run a quick Google search with the terms ‘Pen Tool Exercises’.
 Through these tutorials and interactive courses, you’ll get hands-on practice and become more familiarized with the tool’s mechanics and nuances.
 Follow along with some of the exercise images you find there, within your own Illustrator.

 Our favorite training resource however, is ‘The Bezier Game‘.
 This interactive, easy-to-use demo will help get you past the initial steep learning-curve of creating Bezier Curves.
 It remains one of the most popular and powerful training materials for grasping the Pen Tool, and we couldn’t recommend it more.

 So there you have it.
-A brief, beginners’ guide to the Pen Tool.
+A brief, beginners’ guide to the Illustrator Pen Tool.
 If you’re looking to enter the world of logo design, or simply improve your Adobe Illustrator skills, we hope this guide proves a vital resource.

 Stay determined and don’t get discouraged – the Pen Tool is one of the hardest skills to master for an aspiring logo designer, but the payoffs are huge.
 With time, your mascots will develop a professional touch and you’ll begin illustrating logos with the best of them.
 We wish you the best of luck, and our team of designers is always available via Discord to answer any questions.

 Here at VBI, our pro logo illustrators have spent years honing and perfecting their Pen Tool abilities.
 It is a vital skills we look for when hiring new mascot designers, and each of our team members has demonstrated best-in-class creative prowess.
 You can browse our catalog of available mascot logo designs, with new items added weekly.
-Or, you can drop us a line via our custom stream design portal for a more personal, branded look.

 Until then, may the Pen Tool’s figurative ink never run dry, and may your paths stay true.